kunal-visoulia/Credit-Card-Fraud-Detection-via-Anamoly-Detection/README.md

 **Parameter k, is the number of neighbors the LOF calculation is considering** While a small k has a more local focus, i.e. looks only at nearby points, it is more erroneous when having much noise in the data.
 A large k, however, can miss local outliers.

 **k-distance** <br/>
 Using parameter k, it is the distance of a point to its kth neighbor.
-If k was 3, the k-distance would be the distance of a point to the third closest point.
+If k was 3, the k-distance would be the distance of a point to the third closest point.<br/>
 ![](images/4.png)

 **Reachability distance** <br/>